Bacterial conjugation: Mechanism

 The F-factor is an episome (a plasmid that can integrate itself into the bacterial chromosome by homologous recombination) with a length of about 100 kb.
+It is a classical example of a conjugative plasmid.
 It carries its own origin of replication, the oriV, and an origin of transfer, or oriT.
 There can only be one copy of the F-plasmid in a given bacterium, either free or integrated, and bacteria that possess a copy are called F-positive or F-plus (denoted F^{+}).
 Cells that lack F plasmids are called F-negative or F-minus (F^{−}) and as such can function as recipient cells.

 Among other genetic information, the F-plasmid carries a tra and trb locus, which together are about 33 kb long and consist of about 40 genes.
 The tra locus includes the pilin gene and regulatory genes, which together form pili on the cell surface.
 The locus also includes the genes for the proteins that attach themselves to the surface of F^{−} bacteria and initiate conjugation.
 Though there is some debate on the exact mechanism of conjugation it seems that the pili are the structures through which DNA exchange occurs.
 The F-pili are extremely resistant to mechanical and thermochemical stress, which guarantees successful conjugation in a variety of environments.
-Several proteins coded for in the tra or trb locus seem to open a channel between the bacteria and it is thought that the traD enzyme, located at the base of the pilus, initiates membrane fusion.
+Several proteins coded for in the tra or trb locus seem to open a channel between the bacteria and it is thought that the TraD enzyme, located at the base of the pilus, initiates membrane fusion.

 When conjugation is initiated by a signal, the relaxase enzyme creates a nick in one of the strands of the conjugative plasmid at the oriT.
 Relaxase may work alone, or in a complex of over a dozen proteins known collectively as a relaxosome.
 In the F-plasmid system, the relaxase enzyme is called TraI and the relaxosome consists of TraI, TraY, TraM and the integrated host factor IHF.
 The nicked strand, or T-strand, is then unwound from the unbroken strand and transferred to the recipient cell in a 5'-terminus to 3'-terminus direction.
+The strand is thought to be transferred through the pilus into the recipient cell.
 The remaining strand is replicated either independent of conjugative action (vegetative replication beginning at the oriV) or in concert with conjugation (conjugative replication similar to the rolling circle replication of lambda phage).
 Conjugative replication may require a second nick before successful transfer can occur.
 A recent report claims to have inhibited conjugation with chemicals that mimic an intermediate step of this second nicking event.

 1.The insertion sequences (yellow) on both the F factor plasmid and the chromosome have similar sequences, allowing the F factor to insert itself into the genome of the cell.
 This is called homologous recombination and creates an Hfr (high frequency of recombination) cell.